Are you going on a road-trip this summer around Iceland? We have selected a few highlights.

 For a full listing you can use our new events calendar.

-Ouvert Art Space in Ísafjörður hosts an ambitious exhibition series titled Ferocious Glitter II, curated by Gavin Morrison.
-Over a period of ten weeks Ouvert will host five exhibitions by Einar Þorsteinn, Eyborg Guðmundsdóttir, Hreinn Friðfinnsson / Sólon Guðmundsson, Gabríela Friðriksdóttir and Donald Judd.
+Outvert Art Space in Ísafjörður hosts an ambitious exhibition series titled Ferocious Glitter II, curated by Gavin Morrison.
+Over a period of ten weeks Outvert will host five exhibitions by Einar Þorsteinn, Eyborg Guðmundsdóttir, Hreinn Friðfinnsson / Sólon Guðmundsson, Gabríela Friðriksdóttir and Donald Judd.

 For those headed to the east Skaftfell Center for Visual Art’s summer exhibition will be with the Reykjavik based artist Ingibjörg Sigurjónsdóttir.
 For this project she has chosen to show–alongside her own drawings, digital prints and small scale sculptures–the work of Benedikt Guðmundsson (1907-1960), whose modernist paintings and ceramics she grew up around.